VikramKNall/Getting-and-Cleaning-Data---Course-Project/README.md

 The R script, run_analysis.R, does the following:

 1. Loads the activity and feature info
-2. Loads both the training and test datasets, keeping only those columns which is a mean or standard deviation
+2. Loads both the training and test datasets, keeping the values taken for mean and standard deviation
 3. Loads the activity and subject data for each dataset, and merges those columns with the dataset
-4. Merges the two datasets
+4. Combines and merges the two datasets
 5. Converts the activity and subject columns into factors
-6. Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.
+6. Creates a tidy dataset that is required

 The end result is shown in the file tidy.txt.